 - articles on travel and wine for sites such as TonyAspler.com and UrbanAdventures.com, as well as a saucy cookbook with a rude title (volume 2 is coming soon)

-- consumer-oriented articles and print resources on health-related topics for companies such as MediResource and its clients
+- consumer-oriented articles, white papers, and print resources on health-related topics for companies such as MediResource and Many Roads Studios and their clients

 If you want to be confident that the work will get done on time and to the highest professional standard, hire James!